 P.E. and Sport Premium - Westbourne Primary

 The Department for Education continues to allocate a PE and Sport Premium for primary schools aimed at making additional and sustainable improvements to the quality of PE and Sport that schools offer.
 Westbourne received £19,890 over the year from September 2017 to August 2018 to improve participation in extra-curricular sport further and to drive standards and progress in curriculum P.E. lessons.
 The anticipated funding amounts to £19,890 for the financial year 2018-2019.

 This year the grant has been used to develop Mr Jiggins, the school P.E.
 Co-ordinator and Sports Coach.
 He has successfully completed his National Association of P.E.
 Level 6 course.
 This course was specifically designed to upskill primary school teachers, HLTAs and TAs to become P.E. specialists.
 By the end of the course, the delegates are able to raise standards through high quality P.E. teaching in their school.

 However, to ensure the course has maximum impact at Westbourne, Mr Jiggins, under the direction of Mr Miracapillo and Mr Regan, will share his new expertise with all staff by team teaching high quality P.E. lessons once a week in every class, specifically looking at gym skills and pupil fitness.
 Mr Jiggins will also carry out administrative tasks associated with the school’s sports teams and clubs, under the direction of Mr Regan.

 The sports grant has allowed cycling to be a key focus.
 Children from years 4 through to year 6 have taken part in the National Bikeability scheme.
 They worked hard with outside tutors and received a range of awards according to their competency on their bicycles.
 100% of the Y4 children completed the 'Bikeability' / 'Balanceability' course.
-This scheme will be run again in the coming academic year.
+This scheme has run again in this academic year with 100% children having completed it - 24 children learned to ride a bike for the very first time!